Alight: History and leadership

+The American Refugee Committee (ARC), later renamed Alight, was founded in 1978 by Chicago businessman Neal Ball after he became involved in resettling refugees displaced by conflicts in Southeast Asia.
 One of ARC's first programs opened at Khao-I-Dang refugee camp in Thailand in late 1979.
 ARC also provided medical and public health services at Nong Samet Refugee Camp, Phanat Nikhom, Ban Vinai Refugee Camp and Site Two Refugee Camp until 1993, when the camps closed and ARC turned its attention to programs inside Cambodia.
 ARC later provided health, sanitation and laboratory services at Khao Phlu Refugee Camp from 1997 until 1999.

-Alight became the organization's new name on June 21, 2019.